SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

  * @param {module:@ui5/fs.AbstractReader} parameters.dependencies
  *      Reader to access resources of the project's dependencies
  * @param {@ui5/builder.tasks.TaskUtil} parameters.taskUtil
- *      Specification Version dependent interface to a TaskUtil instance.
+ *      Specification Version-dependent interface to a TaskUtil instance.
  *      See the corresponding API reference for details.
  * @param {@ui5/logger/GroupLogger} parameters.log
  *      Logger instance for use in the custom task.
- *      This method is only available to custom task extensions
+ *      This parameter is only available to custom task extensions
  *      defining Specification Version 3.0 and later.
  * @param {object} parameters.options Options
  * @param {string} parameters.options.projectName